 \subsubsection{Real data}

 As for the real data sets, in Figure~\ref{fig:clf_real} we see positive results in general, obtaining in some cases accuracies well above the mean of the reference models.
-In particular, the weighted sum methods tend to have slightly better results than the MAP methods, which is a trend that was also present in the simulated data sets.
-This was somewhat expected, since the weighted predictions use the full range of information available.
+In particular, the weighted sum methods tend to have slightly better results than the MAP methods, which is a trend that was also present in the simulated data sets and in the linear regression experiments.
+This was somewhat expected, since the weighted predictions use the full range of information available for prediction.